 - Middle School & High School

 Unaddressed grief can lead to physical and mental health problems.
-At Lory's Place you'll find the support and caring people you need.
-Here you can share feelings, experiences, and memories in a support group setting.
+At Lory's Place, you'll find the support you need.
+Here you can share your feelings, experiences, and memories in a support group setting.

 Our professional bereavement staff and trained volunteers will guide you and offer hope as you anticipate a loved one's death or are grieving after a family member or friend dies.
 We offer special support groups for many types of loss from death.
 There are also community outreach programs that come to your organization after the death of a colleague or during a crisis.

 As an adult, you may participate in the following peer groups or program services:

 - Adults-death of someone significant regardless of the cause